srijon57/API-Works/README.md

 ### Prerequisites

-- Node.js and npm installed on your machine.
+- Node.js and npm installed on your device.

 ### Setting Up Environment Variables